spatie/typescript-transformer/README.md

 }
 ```

-Wouldn't it be cool if you could have an automatically generated Typescript structure like this:
+Wouldn't it be cool if you could have an automatically generated Typescript definition like this:

 ```typescript
 export type Languages = 'typescript' | 'php';
 ```

-This package will automatically generate such structures for you, the only thing you have to do is adding this annotation:
+This package will automatically generate such definitions for you, the only thing you have to do is adding this annotation:

 ```php
 /** @typescript **/